wannier-developers/wannier90/docs/docs/user_guide/wannier90/library_mode.md

 when these determine the number of bands in the Wannier90 calculation instead of vice-versa.

+- `dump_inputs` writes a minimal .win file and .mmn, .amn and .eig files for use by standalone executable

 ## Using the Library

 ```fortran title="Fortran"